Medically reviewed by Drugs.com. Last updated on Sep 30, 2022.

-Because of the high incidence of nausea and vomiting with KYNMOBI when administered at recommended doses, an antiemetic (e.g., trimethobenzamide 300 mg three times a day), beginning 3 days prior to the initial dose of KYNMOBI, is recommended.
-Treatment with the antiemetic should only be continued as long as necessary to control nausea and vomiting, and generally no longer than two months after initiation of treatment with KYNMOBI [see Contraindications (4) and Warnings and Precautions (5.1)].
+Because of the incidence of nausea and vomiting experienced by patients taking KYNMOBI at recommended doses, treatment with the antiemetic trimethobenzamide 300 mg three times a day may be administered as needed, prior to, or during treatment with KYNMOBI.
+If pretreatment for nausea or vomiting is considered, trimethobenzamide may be started 3 days prior to the initial dose of KYNMOBI.
+Treatment with trimethobenzamide should only be continued as long as necessary and generally no longer than 2 months [see Warnings and Precautions (5.1)].

 Based on reports of profound hypotension and loss of consciousness when apomorphine was administered with ondansetron, the concomitant use of apomorphine with drugs of the 5HT3 antagonist class including antiemetics (for example, ondansetron, granisetron, dolasetron, palonosetron) and alosetron are contraindicated [see Contraindications (4)].

 The dose range for KYNMOBI is 10 mg to 30 mg per dose, administered sublingually, as needed, for the acute, intermittent treatment of “off” episodes.

 Doses should be separated by at least 2 hours.
 If a single dose of KYNMOBI is ineffective for a particular “off” episode, a second dose should not be given for that “off” episode.
 The efficacy or safety of administering a second dose for a single “off” episode has not been studied.

 Do not administer more than 5 doses per day.

 The maximum single dose of KYNMOBI is 30 mg.